vkovic/laravel-meta/README.md

 ---

-### Laravel meta storage for different purposes

-Easily store and access all kind of metadata for your application in dedicated table.
+## Similar packages

-> The package is one of three metadata packages based on the same approach:
+The package is one of three metadata packages based on the same approach:
-> - vkovic/laravel-meta (this package - general purpose meta storage)
+- vkovic/laravel-meta (this package - general purpose meta storage)
-> - [vkovic/laravel-model-meta](https://github.com/vkovic/laravel-model-meta) (Laravel model related meta storage)
+- [vkovic/laravel-model-meta](https://github.com/vkovic/laravel-model-meta) (Laravel model related meta storage)
-> - [vkovic/laravel-settings](https://github.com/vkovic/laravel-settings) (app specific settings meta storage)
+- [vkovic/laravel-settings](https://github.com/vkovic/laravel-settings) (app specific settings meta storage)

->
-> Packages can be used separately or together.
+Packages can be used separately or together.
 Internally they are using same table and share common logic.